 Visit the Haunted Rialto Soda Fountain

-In 1928, the Rialto building was built in historic downtown Casper where it was a cigar and soda shop until the 40s.
-The corner building, that is also home to one of Casper's oldest movie theaters, has always been known by locals to be haunted.
+In 1928, the Rialto building was built in historic downtown Casper where it was a cigar and soda shop until the 1940s.
+The corner building, which is also home to one of Casper's oldest movie theaters, has always been known by locals to be haunted.
 However, in 2017 when the Rialto Soda Fountain undertook new ownership, the decades of stories and rumors stood true.